Sample Complexity of Variance-reduced Distributionally Robust Q-learning: Proofs of Properties of the Empirical Bellman Operator: KL Case

-Let $\mu_n$ be the empirical measure form by $n$ i.i.d. samples drawn from $ \mu$.
-In the following development, we need to consider the perturbation analysis on the line of center measures $\set{t\mu + (1-t)\mu_{n}:t\in[0,1]}$ .
+Let $\mu_n$ be the empirical measure form by $n$ i.i.d. samples drawn from $\mu$.
+In the following development, we need to consider the perturbation analysis on the line of center measures $\set{t\mu + (1-t)\mu_{n}:t\in[0,1]}$.
 So, it is convenient to define for $\mu_{s,a} = p_{s,a},\nu_{s,a}$

 Note that we will not explicitly indicate the dependence of $u$ for the function $g$, because it will always be the identity function when $\mu = \nu $ and the value function when $\mu = p$.
 We will also drop the dependence on $(s,a)$ when clear.
+Our analysis involves many derivative computations.
+We use three type of derivative notations, two of which is explained here and the Radon-Nikodym derivative is introduced in the following paragraph.
+For a smooth function of multiple arguments $g(t,\alpha_{s,t})$ where $\alpha_{s,t}$ could be dependent on parameters $s,t$, denote the partial derivatives by $\del_t,\del_\alpha$; i.e.

+On the other hand, when $\alpha_{s,t}$ is also smooth in $t$, denote the total derivative w.r.t. $t$ by $d_t$; i.e.